varunoberoi/deepstream.io-website-old/pages/tutorials/webrtc.md

 			<span class="disclaimer">
 				<i class="fa fa-eye highlight"></i>
 				<span class="highlight">Disclaimer:</span>
-				<span class="disclaimer-text">You are about to video chat with other deepstream enthusiats... so please be nice and wear a shirt, or at the very least some clothes :)</span>
+				<span class="disclaimer-text">You are about to video chat with other deepstream enthusiasts... so please be nice – and put a shirt on!</span>
 			</span>
 			<span class="btn btn-start" onclick="start();">
 				<span>OK I get it</span>